The Happenings on Shaw Hill

 She whispered, “Do you need help?”

-He came back into the hallway and went outside.
+“I’m all set,” he said.
+He came back my way and went outside.
 I had a minute to reply to Megan:

 Where are you?